Nuvola-Digital/vola-docs/docs/introduction/problem-statement.md

 # Problem Statement

 In the rapidly evolving digital landscape, users face significant challenges when it comes to managing their data across various storage solutions.
-Here are some key issues that highlight the need for a unified storage aggregator like Vola Network:
+Here are some key issues that highlight the need for a unified storage aggregator like Vola:

 ### Fragmentation of Storage Solutions